dunnock/wabench/README.md

 Building for wasm32-wasi target appeared to be fastest way to go, allowed to run benchmarks from console via `wasmer` and `wavm` and browser using `wasmer`.
 Those benchmarks displayed timings sometimes better than running optimized release build (probably due to memory reallocation in native version).

 Using wasm-pack via webpack to compile web application appeared to be the most complicated setup, code resides under `wasm_bindgen` directory.
 Also I did not manage to setup service worker, since yew workers are natively built with cargo web, hence tests are blocking web page with this setup.
 Timing appeared 2 times slower than of WASI.
-Though it seems gives you most control of JavaScript application setup.
+This approach seems gives most control of JavaScript application setup.

-Using stdweb stack to compile web application appeared to be the quite simple, initial run time appeared to be 2 times slower than wasm32-wasi though, same as wasm-bindgen.
+Using stdweb stack to compile web application appeared to be the quite simple, with `Public` worker in separate thread as well as `Context` initial run time appeared to be 2 times slower than wasm32-wasi, same as wasm-bindgen.

 # Wabench